pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 There's a cost to this.

-LWN [recently](https://lwn.net/SubscriberLink/920132/cb4d6c0f07b54952/) directed readers to a blog post that claims that the strategy discussion is evidence for that, implies that there's "ivory towers of packaging tool maintainers", that "half of the discussion participants did not even bother reading what the people think" based on a misunderstanding of how the discussions have occurred[^discourse-link-counts] and that the Python Packaging User survey happened in a vaccum (It didn't, and was [extensively](https://discuss.python.org/t/rfc-survey-to-help-define-a-python-packaging-vision-and-strategy/15658) [discussed](https://discuss.python.org/t/your-feedback-required-python-packaging-user-survey/18070) before that topic even started).
-That blog post captured the current discourse around Python packaging and set the tone: one painting the volunteers who currently maintain the tooling as being "vs reality".
+LWN [recently](https://lwn.net/SubscriberLink/920132/cb4d6c0f07b54952/) directed readers to a blog post that claims that the strategy discussion is evidence for that, implies that there's "ivory towers of packaging tool maintainers", that "half of the discussion participants did not even bother reading what the people think" based on a misunderstanding of how the discussions have occurred[^discourse-link-counts] and that the Python Packaging User survey happened in a vaccum (it was [extensively](https://discuss.python.org/t/rfc-survey-to-help-define-a-python-packaging-vision-and-strategy/15658) [discussed](https://discuss.python.org/t/your-feedback-required-python-packaging-user-survey/18070) before the strategy discussion even started).

+That blog post has captured the current discourse around Python packaging and set the tone: one painting the volunteers who currently maintain the tooling as being "vs reality".

-This is exactly the sort of thing that happens when there's no authoritative voice in the space: the media vacuum will be filled by someone else on the internet, who will likely be making sensational claims that aren't being validated.
+This is exactly the sort of thing that happens when there's no authoritative voice in the space: the vacuum will be filled by someone else on the internet, who will likely be making sensational claims that aren't being validated.

 ## On formal UX analysis